fabianmagrini/nodejs-samples/README.md

 4. Optional: Start monitoring stack with `docker-compose -f docker-compose.dev.yml up`

 The application runs on http://localhost:3000 with comprehensive monitoring and observability features.

+### Vanilla JS API
+1. Navigate to `vanillajs-api` directory
+2. Start the server: `npm start`

+The API runs on http://localhost:3000 with no external dependencies required.